Package Leaflet: Information for the User

 Ozanex should not be used in children under six months of age.

-Other medicines and Ozanex
+Other medications and Ozanex

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machines
+Driving and using machines

-Ozanex contains propylenglycol, stearic acid, benzoic acid:
+Ozanex contains propylene glycol, stearic alcohol, benzoic acid:

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow your doctor's instructions for using this medication exactly.
+If you are unsure, consult your doctor or pharmacist again.

 Apply a thin layer of cream to the infected skin, twice a day for 5 days.
-If desired, cover the treated area with a sterile bandage or gauze.
+If desired, you can cover the treated area with a sterile bandage or gauze.
 Wash your hands before and after applying the cream.

 If you use more Ozanex than you should